zjschulz/bobcats/ruby-object-relationships/readme.md

-# to load our classes into a console to test out, run 'ruby run.rb' in the terminal from the `ruby-object-relationships` directory.
+# to load our classes into a console to test out, run `ruby run.rb` in the terminal from the `ruby-object-relationships` directory.

 Music Library Application